sezezulka/sezezulka.github.io/_pages/writing.md

 ---
 ## Publications

-**From the Fair Distribution of Predictions to the Fair Distribution of Social Goods**, \ Sebastian Zezulka, Konstantin Genin, \
+**From the Fair Distribution of Predictions to the Fair Distribution of Social Goods** \
-*Proceedings of FAccT 2024*
+Sebastian Zezulka, Konstantin Genin \
-[doi](https://doi.org/10.1145/3630106.3659020){: .btn--research}{:target="_blank"}
+*Proceedings of FAccT 2024* [doi](https://doi.org/10.1145/3630106.3659020){: .btn--research}{:target="_blank"}

 ---